luuyin/OWL/README.md

 **University of Texas at Austin, Eindhoven University of Technology, Google Research, NY.
 University of Washington.**

-The code can be contacted at l.yin@tue.nl.
+The code can be contacted at l.yin@surrey.ac.uk.

 <p align="center">